The Sleep Room

 MICK HERRON

-‘The Secret History meets The Capture… an intelligent and inventive thriller that grips to the very last page’
+‘The Secret History meets The Capture – No Place To Hide is an intelligent and inventive thriller that grips to the very last page.’

 J.P.
 DELANEY